Exact solution for wave scattering from black holes: Formulation: Applications

 \subsection{Green function}

 In this section, we construct the Green function for the wave scattering problem by a KNdS black hole in terms of the local Heun function.
 We choose the KNdS black hole as the origin of the spherical coordinate system $(r,\theta,\varphi)$ with the rotation axis at $\theta=0$.
 We assume a stationary point source, whose spatial location is denoted by $\bm{x}_{\rm s}=(r_{\rm s},\vartheta_{\rm s},\vp_s)$, and the observing point at $\bm{x}=(r,\vartheta,\vp)$, where $\vartheta$ is related to the polar angular variable $\theta$ of the spherical coordinates as $\vartheta=\pi/2-\theta$.
 Therefore, $\vartheta=0$ is the equatorial plane of the KNdS black hole.
-The relation among those points and the black hole is shown in Fig.~\ref{fig:conf}.
+The relationship between these points and the black hole is shown in Fig.~\ref{fig:conf}.